Domain-Specific Priors and Meta Learning for Few-Shot First-Person Action Recognition: Approach

-Thus, we draw inspiration from~\cite{santoro2017nips} which proposes a simple grid cell representation of the scene, to model object-object interactions on the ``CLEVR'', visual question-answering dataset~\cite{johnson2017cvpr}.
-We define a fixed grid over the frame, and ``activate'' the five cells surrounding the hand detection bounding box (green boxes in Figure~\ref{fig:pipeline}).
-The object features are then computed as the \emph{max-pool} operation (element-wise max) between (intermediate convolutional layer) features obtained per activated cell.
+We draw inspiration from~\cite{santoro2017nips} in which a simple grid cell representation of the scene to model object-object interactions is applied on the ``CLEVR'' visual question-answering dataset~\cite{johnson2017cvpr}.
+We define a fixed grid over a frame, and ``activate'' the five cells surrounding the hand detection bounding box (green boxes in Figure~\ref{fig:pipeline}).
+The object features are computed as the \emph{max-pool} operation (element-wise max) over features obtained per activated cell.
 We interpret this operation as computing a feature descriptor representing object-object and hand-object interactions.

 \textbf{Grasp features.} Visual hand pose estimation is a challenging problem, which becomes even harder when hands manipulate objects.
 However, we do not need precise joint location to correctly interpret an interaction.
 With this intuition, we draw inspiration from the robotic manipulation literature, and utilize fine-grained grasp classification~\cite{rogez2015understanding} as an approximation of hand poses, to aid action classification.
 Specifically, we train a CNN on cropped \emph{hand-context} regions to predict grasp classes~\cite{rogez2015understanding}, and use the pre-logit feature vector as our grasp features.